 A doctor can review sleep habits, look for symptoms of other sleep issues and may order a sleep study to get more information about the patient’s sleep and breathing.
 They may also refer patients to sleep specialists for further treatment.

-We all “have the power to help prevent dementia and other sleep-related illnesses by taking action for ourselves,” Behrens said.
-“I would like people to really value their sleep, to make the choice to take care of themselves.”
+We all have the power to help prevent dementia and other sleep-related illnesses by taking action for ourselves.
+Below are six steps that can help lead to better sleep.

 Find and book the expert sleep care you need in seconds